mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 The last important bit of our receipt is the balance updates that resume which address is being debited or credited of a certain amount.
-We see in this case that baker ``mv1Ke...yU`` is being credited one fee for each operation, that Bob's address ``mv1Rk...Ph`` gets 1 tez and that Alice pays the transfer, the burn, and the two fees.
+We see in this case that baker ``mv1Ke...yU`` is being credited one fee for each operation, that Bob's address ``mv1Rk...Ph`` gets 1 mav and that Alice pays the transfer, the burn, and the two fees.

 Now that we have a clear picture of what we are going to pay we can